Comoros June 16-17, 2023

 GET AROUND

-R-Komor is the only flight option, their ticketing office is in a blue run down room next to a non-descript mosque around 300m walk from the airport
+R-Komor is the only flight option, their ticketing office is in a blue run down room next to a non-descript mosque around a 300m walk from the airport

 Grande Comore-Anjouan 3-4 flights daily 86K (~175€) return flight